Refunds Upon Withdrawal As A Degree Seeking Student

 - If the student had Title IV aid, the amount used for this calculation will be the charge from the calculation above minus the Title IV aid which can be retained as a credit to the student account.

-- Deduct the administrative fee of $100.
+- Deduct the administrative fee of $100.00 from the pro-rata charge used in the above calculation.

 - Determine the amount of earned non-federal aid by applying the earned percentage (step 1 above) to the total amount of Institutional, Outside, and State Grant Funds that were or could have been disbursed to the student.